 Parameters.
 These parameters are stored as a secret in AWS Secrets Manager.

-Launch multiple baseline AWS CloudFormation StackSet on master account.
+Launch multiple baseline AWS CloudFormation StackSet on Management account.

 When you create a new AWS Account, the stack-instances are added to these stack sets by the Lambda function.